A Local’s Guide to New York City: Boroughs, Iconic Sights & Hidden Gems

 Manhattanhenge

-Manhattanhenge is a rare spectacle when the sun lines up precisely with Manhattan’s east/west street grid.
-During this time, the sun rises and sets within they city’s canyon of buildings.
+Manhattanhenge is a rare spectacle when the sun lines up precisely with Manhattan’s east/west street grid during May - July.
+During this time, the sun rises and sets within the city’s canyon of buildings.

 Long Island City Waterfront

-Both north and south ends have their own East River Ferry docks making them easily accessible.
-In addition, the neighborhood is only one subway station east of Grand Central via the 7 and one north of Brooklyn via the G. The surrounding neighborhood is home to several breweries, MoMA PS1 and a variety of restaurants and cafes.
-Try Sweet Chick for (veggie) chicken and waffles, Tournesol for southern French cuisine, Sweet Leaf for coffee or cocktails and Rockaway Brewery for beer.
+Getting Here.
+Both Gantry Park and Hunters Point have their own East River Ferry docks making them easily accessible.
+In addition, the neighborhood is only one subway station east of Grand Central via the 7 Train and one north of Brooklyn via the G Train.

 Order Street Food

 Some of the best meals we’ve had have come from unassuming street vendors.
-Whether it’s tacos, falafel, kimchi or pretzels, there’s likely a street cart or food truck selling it.
+Whether it’s tacos, falafel, kimchi, an egg and cheese or pretzels, there’s likely a street cart or food truck selling it.

 Previous